-The Department of English, Linguistics, and Communication is anchored by a large and diverse faculty, with expertise that includes communication, creative writing, debate, digital media, disability studies, film studies, gender/sexuality studies, linguistics, rhetoric, and the range of literary history from the medieval to the contemporary eras, covering virtually all genres.
-The faculty of ELC prides itself on its excellent teaching and its active professional life.
+The Department of English and Linguistics (ENLI) is anchored by a large and diverse faculty, with expertise that includes creative writing, digital media, disability studies, film studies, gender/sexuality studies, linguistics, rhetoric, and the range of literary history from the medieval to the contemporary eras, covering virtually all genres.
+The faculty of ENLI prides itself on its excellent teaching and its active professional life.

 - We are master teachers, and our faculty includes winners of the Grellet C. Simpson Award for Excellence in Undergraduate Teaching, considered to be the university’s most prestigious teaching prize, and the Mary W. Pinschmidt Award, given to a faculty member whom the senior class believes it will remember for having the greatest impact;

 - We have won prizes, grants, and fellowships from the Library of Virginia, the National Endowment for the Humanities, the National Humanities Center, the Folger Library, the Clark Library, the Harry Ransom Center, and the Jessie Ball DuPont fund, among others;

 - We are affiliated with American Studies, Asian Studies, Women’s and Gender Studies, and Digital Studies;

 - We receive significant institutional support for our active research projects in the form of Sabbaticals, Jepson Fellowships, the Waple Professorship, and College of Arts and Sciences Faculty Research Grants;

 - We lead regular study abroad programs in Bath, England and Dublin, Ireland;

 - We are dedicated to undergraduate research, advanced creative projects, and meaningful professional experience, sponsoring approximately 20 Individual Studies and Internships per semester for our students.

 Meet the ENLI Faculty